heathen-engineering/Toolkit-for-Steamworks-Foundation/README.md

 * [Reporting Issues](https://github.com/heathen-engineering/SteamworksFoundation/issues)

 ## Description
 _Toolkit for Steamworks: Foundation_ is the "lite" version of our [Toolkit for Steamworks SDK](https://www.heathen.group/steamworks) which is available for Unreal, Unity and Godot.
+The Foundation edition is only available for Unity and Godot at this time.
 Toolkit for Steamworks: Foundation package is an extension of the work done by [Riley Labrecque](https://github.com/rlabrecque) on [Steamworks.NET](https://github.com/rlabrecque/Steamworks.NET) and is dependent on it.
+The full-featured Toolkit for Steamworks SDK available on [Unreal Marketplace](https://www.unrealengine.com/marketplace/en-US/product/ad658ddf5c434478acb95f9091ea279c) and [Unity Asset Store](https://assetstore.unity.com/packages/tools/integration/steamworks-v2-complete-190316) as well as [here on GitHub to our sponsors](https://github.com/sponsors/heathen-engineering) and is a complete integration of every feature in the Steamworks SDK.
+The free Foundation version you will find in this repository is a lite version containing a small set of commonly used features for your review.

 > Heathen's Toolkit for Steamworks SDK is available for Unreal, Unity and Godot game engines